 Don't let the two above hazards sway you.
 This is open land and if you screw up, you may have to bushwhack but you won't be lost.
 You will be able to pick up the trail again.

 I'm always surprised how late it is when I get back to the parking lot.
 Give yourself a good 6-8 hours for this hike.

 Be extremely careful coming down as sometimes gravity can almost force you into a run.
 Be careful so that you don't sprain or break a leg.

 Rabbit Lake is a great place to camp overnight but hauling a backpack would be a real chore up McHugh.
-One solution is to reach Rabbit Lake by taking Canyon Road off DeArmoun but you have to trespass private property.
-From what I know, the owner is OK if you stay on the road.
-You can also get to the trail by way of Powerline Pass to Ptarmigan Pass.
-It seems you can avoid the real steep part either way.
+One solution is to reach Rabbit Lake by taking Canyon Road off DeArmoun.

 There is a picnic area at the McHugh trailhead that is really nice with bathrooms, grills, a really nice view of Turnagain Arm, an interpretive trail and a waterfall.

-The McHugh Recreation Area requires a $5 parking fee (bring exact change).
-The price for an annual parking pass is $40.
-You can purchase a pass at the Federal Building at 4th and F or the Atwood Building on 7th and E, 12th Floor.
+The McHugh Creek day use area requires a $5 parking fee (bring exact change).
+The price for an annual parking pass is $60.
+You can purchase a pass at the Federal Building at 4th and F or the Atwood Building on 7th and E, 13th Floor.

 Rabbit Lake can be accessed from either the McHugh Creek day use area, or from the end of Canyon Road off DeArmoun in Anchorage.